ntanh1203/CRUD_TEST/README.md

    - Includes a delete button to remove the article.
    - Views count increases by 1 upon visiting this screen.

-## Additional Notes

-- Developers are free to implement extra features as needed.
-- The final source code should be submitted as a **ZIP** file.

 ## Project Setup & ESLint Configuration

 This project follows best practices for React development with TypeScript and Vite.